ToaToes/AndroidDev---Kotlin/README.md

 # AndroidDev
-Some remind in AndroidDev process
+Some reminds in AndroidDev process

 ## Material Design in Android Dev
 Key features of Material Design include: